daria-georgiana505/daria-georgiana505/README.md

 _**Last year Computer Science student at "Babes-Bolyai" University in Cluj-Napoca, Romania**_

 - A pragmatic student seeking to acquire new skills and apply existing knowledge
-- Enthusiastic about **Java** and **C#** and aspiring to become a **Backend developer**
+- Passionate about **Spring Boot (Java)** and **.NET (C#)** and aspiring to become a **Backend developer**
-- Familiar with Agile Methodology, teamworking and problem solving from my experience as an intern at a project organized by Raiffeisen Bank Romania
+- Familiar with Agile Methodology, teamworking and problem solving from my experience as an intern at a project organized by Raiffeisen Bank Romania and team projects using .NET for university
-- Currently learning **Kotlin** and stuff about **Android development**
-- Planning to develop a mobile application that allows users to create groups where each member can specify their available and unavailable times.
-The app will then analyze these schedules to identify common free periods when all group members are available, facilitating scheduling of group activities
+- Working as a **Freelance Backend Developer**, designing and implementing scalable backend services and APIs for PlaysVault
 ---

 ### Languages, frameworks and tools known